 As you might have guessed from the title lighting is everything.
 Try to pick a time with as much natural light as possible.
 We suggest the evening and the sunset for the best results.
 If you have enough space, an outdoor virtual wedding is the best option.

 It goes without saying that you need to consider your guests’ schedules when picking the date and time.
 If you have family in different timezones you should pick a convenient time for both parties.

 Coordinate with Your Vendors

 What’s a wedding without a few beautiful floral arrangements?
 Even though you are hosting a virtual wedding, there are still things you need to organize.
 An important vendor you shouldn’t miss is the florist.
 Your space has to look beautiful and you still need to have the perfect bouquet.
+So you need the freshest and most elegant flower arrangements delivered right at your door.
 We, at Rachel Cho, have catered zoom weddings with great success.
 If you don’t believe us, believe our customers!

 Another vendor that comes handy with all that tech is a photographer.
 After all, you’ll want some pro pictures for your wedding album.
 Just ensure to keep the social distancing when capturing all your wedding day glory.

 If you are the traditional type that cannot make it without ceremonial cake-cutting, arrange with your baker to prepare a smaller cake just for the two of you.